drand/drand-client/README.md

             }
         }

-        // finally you can also interact with multibeacon nodes by using the `MultiBeaconNode` class const multiBeaconNode = new MultiBeaconNode('https://api.drand.sh', options)
+        // finally you can interact with multibeacon nodes by using the `MultiBeaconNode` class
+        // prior to drand 1.4, each node could only follow and contribute to a single beacon chain
+        // - now nodes can contribute to many at once const multiBeaconNode = new MultiBeaconNode('https://api.drand.sh', options)

         // you can monitor its health